The Black Mark

 He took it and shook it.
 “So when do we begin?” he asked.

 “Seven days,” she said, “when the ship gets out of the spacedock.”

 She’s good, thought Atopia as she watched the younger woman burn her way through the starship gunnery simulation; very tight, very precise, no wasted movement or hesitation.

 “End simulation,” said Atopia, “I’ve seen enough.”
 The computer seemed to hesitate for the barest moment before complying with her order.
 The technician next to her grumbled something under his breath.
 “Is there a problem?” she asked.

-“Glitch in the system, Your Grace,” said the technician.
+“Glitch in the system, Your Ladyship,” said the technician.
 “The former owner replaced some of the network nodes with non-standard models from a lower tech world.
 They’re fast enough to do the job, but they don’t immediately synchronize with the rest of the system.
 That’s what’s causing the lag.”